knulli-cfw/knulli.org/docs/play/quick-start.md

 However, if you want a different setup, e.g. because your device does not support Wi-Fi, use the table below to determine, which setup suits your needs.
 Be aware that it might be required to **reformat** the storage before you can use it.
 Please use the **built-in KNULLI formatter** for this purpose.
 Also, please be aware that you have to **switch** between internal and external storage **manually**.
 (You will find detailed instructions on switching and formatting storages in the [Add Games](../add-games) section.)

-It is possible, to use an already populated SD card as secondary SD card.
+It is possible to use an already populated SD card as secondary SD card.
 However, if you attempt to do so, please make sure that the **folder structure** matches the one described in the [Add Games](../add-games) section.

 !!! danger "Decide how you want to store your files"